Riewest/squidpack_1-20/README.md

 This pack spawned from the idea that modded minecraft worlds tend to have very localized infrastructure.
 Making certain aspects of some mods (i.e. Create Trains) a less attractive way to transport items around your world.

-By eliminating most easy forms of modded item transportation this pack hopes that players will come up with more creative and entertaining ways of getting items from Point A to Point B.
+By eliminating most easy forms of modded item/player transportation this pack hopes that players will come up with more creative and entertaining ways of getting items from Point A to Point B.

 A few unique questlines (See Below) have also been added to incentivize needing alot of items.